From The Giants Campaign, a novel

 “Campaign?”
 She laughed, and he thought she was turning him down.
 “You mean like running for office?”

 He breathed a sigh of relief.
 “No, it’s a series of adventures.
 Roleplaying games came out of miniatures rules, where battles are laid out with lead figures.
 A campaign is a series of field battles.
 There’s a lot more to adventures than battles, but you get the idea.
 A campaign is a bunch of related adventures.”

-Tess looked chagrinned and said, half to herself, “Yeah, duh, so a presidential campaign’s a metaphor about battles.
+Tess looked chagrined and said, half to herself, “Yeah, duh, so a presidential campaign’s a metaphor about battles.
 I hate it when I miss connections like that.”

-Steve shrugged.
-“Hardly.
+Steve said, “Hardly.
 I didn’t get it either.”

 The lunch bell rang.
 Next period was Social Studies, another class with Mrs. Isobel.
 But when they got up, Tess said, “I’m not in what’s-her-name’s classes anymore.
 Alex got me out.
 I have independent study in the library.”

 Ah, Steve thought, so that’s why she wasn’t in class that morning.
 She started to walk away.
 Steve felt desolate.